wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 If you add item customization forms using WooCommerce Rich Guys Swiss Knife your data will show up in your order inside the administration as well.

-= My custom field data does not show up anymore in emails and receipts.
+= My custom field data does not show up in emails and receipts.
 How can I fix this? = You have to reconfigure what was formerly "Show in order".
 From version 1.5.0 onwards you have to hide the data.
 This is easier as the user and you expects his data to be visible by default.

+= Can I reconfigure the WooCommerce standard fields? = Yes, you can change the required status, label and placeholders or even remove the built-in WooCommerce fields, but please test your changes.
+Especially the email field as well as the country selection can be vital for the correct functioning of your WooCommerce instance.

 == Screenshots ==